qiskit-community/mapomatic/README.md

 ### Choosing the best mapping
 While it is already valuable to be aware of possible frequency collisions, we now want to try to avoid them when choosing our mappings.

 For this, we first have to run mapomatic.
 We are using an easy circuit as an example.
-Let's define it and run mapomatic.

 ```python
 qc = QuantumCircuit(3)